 For Unitarian Universalists, social justice means taking action.
 It’s not enough to talk the talk; you must also walk the walk.
 Our Social Justice Committee participates in an array of social action programs in order to lift up and contribute to our communities, locally, nationally and internationally.
 We work for change from the ground up and we work to balance the scales of justice.

 We welcome more participants to continue to move the ball forward and we celebrate new initiatives!

-The Social Justice Committee meets the 2nd Sunday of the month at 11:30am, in the downstairs foyer.
+The Social Justice Committee meets the 2nd Sunday of the month at 11:30am, in the Library.
 We meet to plan and touch base with the leaders of our current projects.
 All are welcome to attend.

 STOP TOLL BROTHERS FROM BUILDING!!!

 Please use your contacts to reach out to property owners in very visible locations to display “NO TOLL” yard signs.
 Signs are available in the lobby of the Fellowship.
 If you’re able, consider spending a few hours hanging out at the occupy campsite on Whitehall Rd.
 Daytime hours are especially needed.